onqtam/headjack/src/mission_ambition.md

     - lower the barrier to entry for innovation - the design space is limitless
     - enable alternative business models - the monopolistic ad economy is a paperclip maximizer with huge cultural repercussions
 - empower super users to separate signal from noise through open data & better tooling
-- make infrastructure [more resilient](https://decrypt.co/107293/taiwan-turns-to-ipfs-tech-to-thwart-cyberattacks-from-china) through content-addressing & p2p decentralization
+- make infrastructure [more resilient](https://decrypt.co/107293/taiwan-turns-to-ipfs-tech-to-thwart-cyberattacks-from-china) through [redundancy](infrastructure.md#redundancy) and p2p content-addressing

 <!-- Mission: minimize friction, complexity, and uncertainty -->